Skip to content

 Is Tencel sustainable?

 Tencel is made from sustainably harvested wood-pulp cellulose in a closed-loop process, meaning the solvent used to dissolve the pulp is recovered and reused at over 99% efficiency.
-It’s one of the more sustainable man-made fibers available, and a step up from generic rayon or viscose, which often use more aggressive chemistry without recovery.
+It's one of the more sustainable man-made fibers available, and a step up from generic rayon or viscose, which use open-loop production.
+Our Tencel-cotton blend is also certified organic on the cotton side.
+So: yes, but specifically.

 Want more detail?